garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-vm.md

 1. Go to **Home > Virtual Machines > Create a virtual machine**.
 2. In the **Basics** section, select the resource group you previously selected for your VNET.
 3. Then input your VM name and region and choose your desired image.

-*you can view the available images [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps?filters=virtual-machine-images)*.
+You can view the available images [here](https://azuremarketplace.microsoft.com/en-us/marketplace/apps?filters=virtual-machine-images).

 4. Enter your desired username and select the *allow selected ports* for the **Public inbound ports** option.
 5. Go to the **Networking** section and enter your Virtual Network (VNET).
 Please remember to choose **None** in the public IP option because we must make the instance private.